wieldphysics/wield-lab-doc/iirrational/quickstart_matlab.rst

 Usage
 -------
-The return value of the Matlab `IIRrational.surrogate` function is an object representing the proxy workspace.
+The return value of the Matlab `wavestate.iirrational.surrogate` function is an object representing the proxy workspace.
 It has a similar structure to the python modules, with a `.v1` attribute providing access to the functions in the python `v1` submodule.
 It also has `plots` and `annotation`.
 Tab completion should work for the objects, so try it out to find methods to call and properites to inspect.

 Calling Conventions
 ^^^^^^^^^^^^^^^^^^^^